raketensilo/jmeter_same-response-as_keycloak/README.md

 * **Development of a new API**
 * **Integration testing at API-level**

-For more details about the problem please go to the `restassured_same-response-as_keycloak` repository
+For more details about the problem please go to repository [`restassured_same-response-as_keycloak`](https://github.com/raketensilo/restassured_same-response-as_keycloak)

 ### (II) A solution attempt with JMeter